dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 ## Case study: Client X

 * We improved performance, that's nice
-* We know more about the crazy things the site is doing
+* We learned more about an unfamiliar codebase
 * Better understanding of future performance problems
   * Eg: Cookies and varnish